Park Chulwoo, Chief Prosecutor, Returns Investigation Team's Appeal Recommendation

 According to the legal community, it is rare for the prosecution to forgo an appeal in cases where all defendants have been acquitted.
 The prosecution's reasoning is that, since the court's ruling contradicts the results of the investigation, the existence of a crime should be contested in a higher court.

-It has been reported that Park Cheolwoo, Chief Prosecutor of the Seoul Central District Prosecutors' Office, returned the investigation team's report containing the opinion to appeal, resulting in no final decision being made by the appeal submission deadline on this day.
-Park is said to have instructed that further analysis of the reasons for acquittal in the ruling is necessary.
-An official from the Seoul Central District Prosecutors' Office stated, "It is true that the appeal has not yet been submitted, but it is difficult to say who made what decision at this point."
+It has been reported that Park Chulwoo, Chief Prosecutor of the Seoul Central District Prosecutors' Office, returned the investigation team's report containing the opinion to appeal, resulting in no final decision being made by the appeal submission deadline.
+Park is said to have instructed that further analysis of the reasons for acquittal in the verdict is necessary.
+An official from the Central District Prosecutors' Office stated, "It is true that the appeal has not yet been submitted, but it is difficult to say who made what decision."

-In major cases, the prosecution typically reports the investigation team's opinion on appeal or further appeal to the Supreme Prosecutors’ Office, so Acting Prosecutor General Koo Jahyun is also believed to be aware of the situation.
+In important cases, the prosecution typically reports the investigation team's opinion on whether to appeal or file a final appeal to the Supreme Prosecutors' Office, so Acting Prosecutor General Koo Jahyun is also believed to be aware of the situation.
 Ultimately, the decision rests with Acting Prosecutor General Koo and Chief Prosecutor Park.
-If both decide to forgo the appeal, it is expected that the prosecution will once again be embroiled in controversy.
+If the two decide to forgo the appeal, the prosecution is expected to face another wave of controversy.

-Previously, on December 26, the first trial acquitted Suh Hoon, former Director of the National Security Office at the Blue House, Park Jie-won, former Director of the National Intelligence Service, Suh Wook, former Minister of National Defense, Kim Honghee, former Commissioner General of the Korea Coast Guard, and Noh Eunchae, former Chief of Staff to the Director of the National Intelligence Service, who were indicted on charges including abuse of authority.
+Previously, on December 26, the first trial acquitted former National Security Office Director Suh Hoon, former National Intelligence Service Director Park Jie-won, former Defense Minister Suh Wook, former Korea Coast Guard Commissioner General Kim Honghee, and former NIS Chief Secretary Noh Eunchae, who had been indicted on charges including abuse of authority.

-The court found all the charges brought by the prosecution to be unsupported by sufficient evidence and ruled them not guilty.
-The court determined that it was difficult to see that Suh and others attempted to conceal the shooting and burning incident or to frame it as a defection to North Korea.
+The court ruled not guilty on all charges brought by the prosecution, stating that "the evidence is insufficient."
+The court found it difficult to conclude that Suh and others attempted to cover up the shooting and incineration or to frame the incident as a defection to North Korea.

-This case is gaining support for the opinion that an appeal is necessary, as even the courts have been divided in their judgments.
-In December 2022, after a 10-hour warrant review, the court issued an arrest warrant for Suh, citing the seriousness of the crime, his position, and his relationships with those involved, and stating there was a risk of evidence being destroyed.
-This suggested that there was some substantiation of the allegations that he had ordered the deletion of intelligence or directed efforts to portray the incident as a defection to North Korea to the relevant ministries.
+Because this case has seen conflicting judgments even within the courts, there is growing support for the opinion that an appeal is necessary.
+In December 2022, after a 10-hour warrant review, the court issued an arrest warrant for Suh, stating that "given the seriousness of the crime, his position, and his relationships with related parties, there is a risk of evidence destruction."
+This indicated that there was some substantiation of the allegations that he ordered the deletion of intelligence or directed efforts to frame the incident as a defection to the North.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.